aldolipani/PoolBiasEstimators/README.md

 # PoolBiasEstimators
 With Pool bias in Information Retrieval (IR) is meant the bias of a test collection against new systems that appears as side-effect of the use of the pooling technique.
-In this repository we find the implementation of the pool bias estimators analysed by Lipani et al. [1].
+In this repository we find the implementation of the pool bias estimators analyzed by Lipani et al. [1].
 The developed estimators are: the true estimator (TrueEstimator or TE), the estimator based on the pool (PoolEstimator or PE), the estimator based on runs developed by Webber and Park [2] (WebberOnRunsEstimator or WORE), and the estimator developed by Lipani et al. [1] (LipaniEstimator or LE).
-The TrueEstimator computes, when possible, the score of the selected run when pooled, useful to compare the true score with the estimated ones; the PoolEstimator computes the score of a run as it was not present during the constraction of the pool, usefull to measure the bias of the test collection and as baseline when comparing the performance of the other estimators.
-The details about the other estimators can be found in the rispective referenced papers.
+The TrueEstimator computes, when possible, the score of the selected run when pooled, useful to compare the true score with the estimated ones; the PoolEstimator computes the score of a run as it was not present during the construction of the pool, useful to measure the bias of the test collection and as baseline when comparing the performance of the other estimators.
+The details about the other estimators can be found in the respective referenced papers.

 The application has two use cases, **analysis** of the test collection and run bias **correction**.
 In both cases it is required to provide a) the relevance assessments and b) the set of runs pooled to produce the relevance assessments.
-All the input files have to fulfil the standard TREC format with exception of the optional *run description file* and *pvalues files* that have their own format (below the details).
+All the input files have to fulfill the standard TREC format with exception of the optional *run description file* and *pvalues files* that have their own format (below the details).

 The available IR measures are: P@10, P@15, P@20, P@30 and P@100.
-All the IR measures are *trec_eval* consistent, which means that the following two behaviours are preserved: 1) the order of the documents in a run file is based on their scores and in case of tie, in their document ids in descending order; 2) the document scores are handled in float.
+All the IR measures are *trec_eval* consistent, which means that the following two behaviors are preserved: 1) the order of the documents in a run file is based on their scores and in case of tie, in their document ids in descending order; 2) the document scores are handled in float.

-To compare the performances of the varius methods the following measures of error and rank correlation are used:
+To compare the performances of the various methods the following measures of error and rank correlation are used:
 Mean Absolute Error (MAE), System Rank Error (SRE), System Rank Error with Statistical Significance (SRE*) and Kendall's Tau coefficient B (TauB).